Tuesday, September 24, 2013

 Javanese Horse Wariors.

-And with this it was time for us to ride of to the horizon ... er...
+And with this, it was time for us to ride off to the horizon ... er...
 I mean fly off to the horizon and back home.

 Selamat Jalan